rkgtech/gigaspaces-sbp-jekyll/cache-interface.markdown

 The implementation includes two classes.
 The `Data` class that model the data within the space and the `CacheService` class that wraps the `GigaSpace` API using standard `Map` API (`put`,`get` , `remove`..).

 The `CacheService` support inserting data using a key/value and also via region/key/value.
 A region allows you to mark entries with a "tag" that groups these for better management.
 When constructing a `CacheService` you may indicate if you would like to have the data cached also at the client side.
 In such a case , the client will have a copy of the data maintained for fast data access avoiding any remote calls or serialization activity.
 Once the client application constructs the `CacheService` all cached data will be pre-loaded into the client side.
-Make sure the client will have sufficiant heap size configured (`Xmx`) to accomodate all entries.
+Make sure the client will have sufficient heap size configured (`Xmx`) to accommodate all entries.

 ## The Data Space Class

-The Data Space Class holds the key , value and region data within a simple POJO proprties.
-The `@SpaceId` annotation indicats the key field specified as the Space class ID field.
+The Data Space Class holds the key , value and region data within a simple POJO properties.
+The `@SpaceId` annotation indicates the key field specified as the Space class ID field.

 {% highlight java %}
 import com.gigaspaces.annotation.pojo.SpaceId;